 - Cut down on monthly memberships and subscriptions.
 If you’re not using things like your gym membership, streaming services, magazine subscriptions etc., you don’t have to cut out these things permanently.
 They can be eliminated until you reach your savings goals.

 - Cut down on your grocery spending.
 Depending on how many people you’re shopping for, groceries may be costly.
 It’s easy to get sidetracked and purchase whatever you see, but these little purchases add up every month.
-You can save money on groceries by planning your meals each week and evaluating what you already have in stock before you head back to the store.
+You can help save money on groceries by planning your meals each week and evaluating what you already have in stock before you head back to the store.

 - Reduce utility costs.
 Reducing your usage and cost of utilities may help save a few extra dollars every month.
 Start with simple things like taking shorter showers, shutting off lights when you’re not using them, or turning off the thermostat when it’s not needed.